 15. Open up to your partner if you feel he/she is cheating

 Being in a rough patch is temporary.
-Love is a beautiful feeling and how to steer past these rough patches is the real test for any relationship, especially in long-distance relationships.
+Love is a beautiful feeling, and navigating past these rough patches is the real test for any relationship, especially in long-distance relationships.
 Do not give up unless you are fully convinced that the relationship will not work out.

-Doubts will arise, but never question your integrity and learn to talk about the issues and maintain a healthy relationship.
+Doubts will arise but never question your integrity.
+Learn to talk about the issues and maintain a healthy relationship.
 Long-distance relationships are tough, but they can be the strongest bond if both you and your partner have the mentality to work things out.

 All the best!